 Primary to tertiary education (including R&D), in per cent

-- 1. Year of reference differs from 2019.
-Refer to the source table for more details. - 2.
-Primary education includes pre-primary programmes.
+^{1.} Year of reference differs from 2019.
+Refer to the source table for more details.

 Countries are ranked in descending order of total public expenditure on education as a percentage of total government expenditure.